NVIDIA/NeMo-RL/docs/guides/sft_openmathinstruct2.md

 metric='pass@1' num_tests_per_prompt=1

-score=0.5040 (252.0/500)
+score=0.5020 (251.0/500)
 ============================================================
 ```

-As a reference, using NeMo-Aligner and NeMo-Skills (as is done in the [original OpenMathInstruct-2 paper](https://arxiv.org/abs/2410.01560)) to train and evaluate the same model on the same dataset results in a score of 0.5020 on MATH-500.
+As a reference, using NeMo-Aligner and NeMo-Skills (as is done in the [original OpenMathInstruct-2 paper](https://arxiv.org/abs/2410.01560)) to train and evaluate the same model on the same dataset achieves the same score of 0.5020 on MATH-500.